cjisr-26/data-projects/README.md

 # data-projects
 Holds my data science and analytics projects.
-Can be personal, school, or work related.
+Will be personal, school, or work related.